 Case Management In addition to mental health, we are also here to support families and children in need of case management services so they can overcome barriers to wellness.
 This includes basic information and referrals as well as coordination of other services including home and/or supervised visitation, housing, employment, medical care, tribal enrollment and more.

 Daughter’s and Son’s of Tradition Youth enrolled in the Indian Education Center’s after school program are invited to attend our weekly Daughter’s and Son’s of Tradition groups.
 Each group is led by a Native staff member and held in traditional talking circle format.
 The groups follow a curriculum passed onto AICRC from White Bison (whitebison.org).
 The groups are divided by gender as well as grades between middle school and high school to support our youth in discussion of developmentally appropriate topics.
 The group meets once per week.
 Youth participate in talking circle, activities, occasional field trips, and snacks are provided.

 Seasonal Camps For our younger children in grades 3-5, we offer seasonal camps based.
 The camps are offered one Saturday during each season in the school year (Fall, Winter, and Spring) with a week long Summer camp to bridge between school years.
 Activities offered are designed to promote self exploration, social-emotional learning, and culturally aligned with the teachings of the Medicine Wheel.

-Specialized services are offered to children who are victims of abuse and neglect, have been witnesses to domestic violence and or have been victims of community violence and/or bullying.
-These services include psychotherapy, cultural therapy and case management.
-Referrals are made to local Victims and Witness programs.
+Specialized Services AICRC offers specialized services to children who are victims of abuse and neglect, have been witnesses to domestic violence, and/or have been victims of community violence, including bullying.
+These services are provided through the Victims of Crime Act of 1984 (VOCA).